sharan-naribole/sharan-naribole.github.io-old/research.md

 ---
 layout: page
 title: Research
+comments: true
 permalink: /research/
 ---

 **Areas of interest**
 =======

 My PhD research at Rice has focused on designing cross-layer MAC-PHY protocols for **60 GHz WLANs and joint Visible Light communication and RF WLANs**.
 My Masters thesis focused on **mobility management and service quality management of heterogeneous cellular networks**.

 ​​**Publications**
 =======